 inflammatory changes such as edema, swelling and redness of the involved breast

-Invasive ductal carcinoma not otherwise specified, also known as invasive carcinoma of no special type, is the most common type of breast cancer (70-80%) 5.
-It is an infiltrating, malignant and abnormal proliferation of neoplastic cells in the breast tissues.
+Invasive breast carcinoma of no special type, previously known as invasive ductal carcinoma, not otherwise specified, is the most common type of breast cancer (70-80%) 5.
+It is an infiltrating and malignant proliferation of neoplastic cells in the breast tissues.

 The tattoo sign is a feature given to describe dermal calcifications seen on mammography 1.
 The basis of this sign is that dermal calcifications maintain fixed relationships to one another that are reproducible with similar projections at different times.
 This is in contrast to intramammary calc...